Official: Iran to enrich uranium to 60%, highest level ever

 The U.S. has insisted it had nothing to do with Sunday’s sabotage.
 Instead, Israel is widely believed to have carried out the assault that damaged centrifuges, though it has not claimed it.

-But earlier Foreign Minister Mohammad Javad Zarif still issued a warning to Washington.
+But earlier Iranian Foreign Minister Mohammad Javad Zarif still issued a warning to Washington.

 “Americans should know that neither sanctions nor sabotage actions would provide them with an instrument for talks," Zarif said in Tehran alongside visiting Russian Foreign Minister Sergey Lavrov.
 “They should know that these actions would only make the situation difficult for them.”